fibo/games-of-life/gh-pages/index.md

 ## Idea

-Today, the 30th of May 2015, I have participated in a [Coderetreat at Milan XPUG](http://coderetreat.org/events/xpug-milan-coderetreat).
+On the 30th of May 2015, I have participated in a [Coderetreat at Milan XPUG](http://coderetreat.org/events/xpug-milan-coderetreat).

 We have had so much fun coding implementations of the [Game of Life][1].